Skip to main content

 New publication “Beyond the Notion of Accessibility Bias: Message Content as the Common Source of Agenda-Setting and Priming Effects” from KEG

 New article “Beyond the Notion of Accessibility Bias: Message Content as the Common Source of Agenda-Setting and Priming Effects” in the journal Mass Communication and Society from the Cognitive Effects Research Group (KEG).
-Abstract: This study examines the cognitive mechanisms behind agenda-setting and priming effects.
-Recent evidence suggests that accessibility effects within network models of memory are not well suited to explain agenda-setting and priming effects.
-This article attempts to provide additional evidence regarding the roles of issue accessibility and message content in agenda-setting and priming processes.
-Our findings indicate that changes in issue accessibility are not a sufficient condition for … Continue reading
+Abstract: This study …

 New publication: Giving and receiving social support in online substance use disorder forums: How self-efficacy moderates effects on relapse